Mike Lee

 Once your questions are ready, it’s time to schedule the site visit(s).
 This may be an informal visit or, for large projects, require scheduling in advance.

-Double-Check These Essentials:
+Double-Check The Essentials:

 Permits, ID, or Certifications: Many sites require at least a valid government-issued photo ID to gain access.
 Specialized sites may require safety school cards or certifications for dangerous or hard-to-reach areas.